 - 1. Graphic Interpretation: The graphic interpretation of various media and rendering techniques. - 2.
-Model Making: Construction methods and model making skills through a variety of materials. - 3.
+Model Making: Construction methods and model making skills through a variety of materials.
+Specification boards and sample boards. - 3.
 Typography: Typography, basic construction and manipulation of typefaces as a part of the design brief. - 4.
 Design Theory: The application of design principles to all two- and three-dimensional work.

-6.1.2 DESIGN TECHNOLOGY I
+5.1.2 DESIGN TECHNOLOGY I